 Stribild can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of acid in the blood) and liver problems.
+These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 Contact your health care provider right away if you have any of the following symptoms that may signal lactic acidosis: